ABA Banking Journal

 In recent years, the Department of Justice has targeted banks for alleged racial redlining for conduct that does not constitute redlining, raising serious legal and constitutional questions, according to a new report authored by a civil rights legal expert for the American Bankers Association.

 The report by Paul Hancock, senior of counsel at the law firm K&L Gates, examined the DOJ’s approach to redlining, which is prohibited by the Fair Housing Act and Equal Credit Opportunity Act.
-The report said that ABA’s bank members abhor redlining and strive to offer home loans without regard to race, national origin and other factors.
-However, Hanock concluded that the DOJ has drifted away from its earlier cases, which involved evidence of intent to avoid lending in minority neighborhoods, to rely largely on statistics to bring redlining claims.
-The Consumer Financial Protection Bureau and banking agencies have also adopted that approach in their examinations, he wrote.
+ABA’s bank members abhor redlining and strive to offer home loans without regard to race, national origin and other factors, but the DOJ has drifted away from its earlier cases, which involved evidence of intent to avoid lending in minority neighborhoods, to rely largely on statistics to bring redlining claims, the report concluded.
+The Consumer Financial Protection Bureau and banking agencies have also adopted that approach in their examinations.

 “[T]he DOJ has targeted banks for failing to ‘provide equal access’ to home loans in minority areas, relying on a statistical analysis called the ‘proportional distribution test,’” Hancock wrote.
 “That test involves comparing a lender’s proportion of loans in minority census tracts to its loans in nonminority census tracts and then comparing that proportion to the average proportion for all lenders in those census tracts.”